refinery-labs/refinery/customer-docs/refinery/docs/transitions/index.md

 # Transitions

 Transitions are a large part of what makes Refinery an extremely powerful platform.
-Transitions allow different node types to be connected in a variety of ways in order to build large pipelines.
+Transitions allow different block types to be connected in a variety of ways in order to build large services and pipelines.

 ## Transition Types
 * [`then`](#then)